LukeRoss00/gta5-real-mod/README.md

 *Note 2:* If you omit editing the videocard description to match yours, you might find that GTA V simply ignores your custom settings file.
 This can lead to all kinds of weird symptoms like a 60 fps cap because vsync is being forced on, the game running fullscreen while it should use a square borderless window, poor detail/jaggies in the distance, etc.
 5. Remember to set your Windows default audio device to the VR headset, otherwise you will have no sound in game (if you have an Oculus system, this step can later be automated with the [Oculus Tray Tool](https://forums.oculusvr.com/community/discussion/47247/oculus-traytool-supersampling-profiles-hmd-disconnect-fixes-hopefully/p1) by creating a profile for GTA V and enabling the Audio Switcher).
 6. Put on your HMD, pick up a gamepad if you wish, launch the game and marvel at the beauty that is Los Santos in VR!
 Whenever you need to recenter your view or to realign the HUD in front of you, just shake your head once as though you were saying no (more details in the [Recentering your view](#recentering-your-view-in-vr) section below).
+7. If you need troubleshooting, or just want to know more, please read the rest of this file!
+There is also a [FAQ](#faq) section at the end.

 # In-game HUD